 In order to pursue a graduate certificate, a student must be admitted to the University of Oregon as a graduate level student, either in a master’s or doctoral program or, in the case of a stand-alone certificate program, as a Pre- or Post-Master’s student.

 The admission process is specific to each certificate program.
 To get started, the student should contact the department/program offering the certificate.

-All students pursuing both a graduate degree and a graduate certificate concurrently (with the exception of College of Education graduate certificates) must complete and submit the graduate certificate declaration form
+All students pursuing both a graduate degree and a graduate certificate concurrently (College of Education licensure endorsements are not graduate certifcates) must complete and submit the graduate certificate declaration form

 Students pursuing solely a graduate certificate do not need to complete the declaration form.

 Students pursuing a standalone graduate certificate (that is, without also being concurrently enrolled in a graduate degree program) may not access federal financial aid unless the graduate certificate program has been individually approved as Title IV aid-eligible.
 Contact the department/program offering the graduate certificate to find out if it offered as a standalone certificate and is Title IV-aid eligible.